 However, no matter your excellent business credit, if you operate as a general partnership or a sole proprietorship, lenders will always consider your personal credit score, debt-to-credit ratio, overall financial statements, and size of loan request when evaluating a business loan application.

 In most cases, lenders also use your personal credit score to decide what types of loans will suit you, along with the terms and interest rates associated with those loans.
 The snag of such system is that you, as the business owner is the one who’s going to repay the loan and not your business.
 Also, businesses have better chances to get more funding compared to personal borrowers.

 That being said, separating your business and personal credit protects one from the other in case unexpected downturns in business or personal aspects occur like accrued debts.
-Wolters Kluwer, a business management platform, also advise every small business owner to take the initiative and make it clear that their businesses are separate entities.
-Here are ways that small business owners should:
+Here are things that small business owners should do:

 - Get business credit cards from companies that are directly affiliated to credit reporting agencies.